scoconno/scoconno.github.io/ancient/finalexam.md

-##Long Questions: Write 750-1000 words for your chosen question
+## Long Question: Write 750-1000 words for your chosen question

 1. How does Aristotle's conception of the soul compare to Plato’s in the *Phaedo*?
 Which theory seems more plausible to you, and why?